 Here’s Part 1.

-my boy i am the shade of his sun afraid he will burn, but i am more than the smell of the bosom he has learned, to grow up and leave and cleave to the woman of his heart i am the album of regrets and and deficiency and forgiving the roots that climb deep down parents' omissions i am the redemption of the years my mother pushed through the choices she didn't have, on grit and coffee did you know? korean grandmothers don't have a name but Grandma in korean and tradition erased their childhood -- no one heard -- their cheerful silence was their greatest gift to us i am the epode on the piano G major 7 in improv and syncopation while i keep time for my family, i am the sus pension that knows to resolve the heave of jazz i can S C A T i am the cherry blossoms that concede their soul in season, unabashed and the ones that could not hold on their delicate dance down in death dust to dust i don't need self-esteem i know Whose i am but God doesn't have twins and He doesn't make machines we are each His masterpiece no -- no, i don't want to roar that i am Woman i just wish silence -- license -- to put to paper my person who cares what i am but the earnest page and the memories and dreams that ask not to die i am the apology that i know what i want and have begun to sing before the cicada's time i am the choices i live with am almost the books i wait wait to write.
+my boy i am the shade of his sun afraid he will burn, but i am more than the smell of the bosom he has learned, i am the album of regrets and and deficiency and forgiving the roots that climb deep down parents' omissions i am the redemption of the years my mother pushed through the choices she didn't have, on grit and coffee did you know? korean grandmothers don't have a name but Grandma in korean and tradition erased their childhood -- no one heard -- their cheerful silence was their greatest gift to us i am the epode on the piano G major 7 in improv and syncopation while i keep time for my family, i am the sus pension that knows to resolve the heave of jazz i can S C A T i am the cherry blossoms that concede their soul in season, unabashed and the ones that could not hold on their delicate dance down in death dust to dust i don't need self-esteem i know Whose i am but God doesn't have twins and He doesn't make machines we are each His masterpiece no -- no, i don't need to roar that i am Woman i just wish silence -- license -- to put to paper my person who cares what i am but the earnest page and the memories and dreams that ask not to die i am the apology that i know what i want and have begun to sing before the cicada's time i am the choices i live with am almost the books i wait wait to write.
 The Commons Getty Collection Galleries World Map App A fascinating report on cicadas ran in a number of media outlets last year.
 A certain species remains underground for 17 years, surviving on roots, to buzz an intense noise for six weeks upon surfacing - only to perish.
 After months of trying to figure out what about these creatures enthralled me so, it hit me in the writing.
 Seventeen is about the age kids leave home for college.

 Every time I drive by the church where it happened, I still look away.
 I drown the memory in a parade of new thoughts and have managed to take Hidden Valley with the casualness I run through any other road.
 That evening six years ago, I was leaving the church with my toddler in my arms and didn’t realize I was about to step off a curb as we neared the parking lot.
 I thought I was on level ground.
 When the pavement gave way under my foot, we didn’t just fall.
 We crashed straight like a tree, Tennyson’s forehead bearing the full weight of my body in the sickening clap with concrete.
 I can hear him scream.